charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 ls /var/www/html/
 ```

-Create a zip file containing the contents of your **/var/www** folder and put it in our shared google drive folder:
+Create a zip file called **MakeHtml-LastName** containing the contents of your **/var/www** folder and put it in our shared google drive folder:

 ```
 zip -r MakeHtml-Calvert /var/www/html/*